RandomCoderOrg/ubuntu-on-android/README.md

 ```bash
 vncserver --kill :1
 ```
-> if you press `logout` button inside vnc no need to do this step
+> If you press `logout` button inside vnc no need to do this step
 ### Logout from hippo :)
 ```bash
 exit
 ```

 ## 🔊  Audio
-my Just use `pulseserver-start` in termux and audio will get setup automatically.:)
+Just execute `pulseserver-start` in termux and audio will get setup automatically.:)
 ## Default passwords
 `user` -> root